mikenakis/Bathyscaphe/README.md

 ## Copyright, License, and legal stuff

+This is only a summary of the topic.
+As a summary, it may be incomplete and inaccurate, to the point of being false; so, for the real thing, please see the LICENSE.md file.

 All modules of Bathyscaphe are Copyright © 2022, Michael Belivanakis, a.k.a.
 MikeNakis, michael.gr

-This is only a summary of the options available for licensing Bathyscaphe.
-As a summary, it may be incomplete and inaccurate, to the point of being false; so, for the real thing, please see the LICENSE.md file.

 Bathyscaphe involves three licenses:

 - The bathyscaphe-claims module is available under the Apache License, so that Bathyscaphe annotations can be freely used on any code with minimal licensing concerns.
+See [Wikipedia: Apache License](https://en.wikipedia.org/wiki/Apache_License)
-- The rest of the modules that comprise Bathyscaphe are available by default under the GNU Affero General Public License (GNUAGPL), which in a nutshell means that any software making use of Bathyscaphe must in turn be open-sourced under the same license, **_even if_** the software would not normally be distributed, as the case is, for example, with server-side software.
+- The rest of the modules that comprise Bathyscaphe are available by default under the GNU Affero General Public License (GNUAGPL), which in a nutshell means that any software making use of these modules must in turn be open-sourced under the same license, **_even if_** the software would not normally be distributed, as the case is, for example, with server-side software.
+See [Wikipedia: GNU Affero General Public License](https://en.wikipedia.org/wiki/GNU_Affero_General_Public_License)
 - Developers who do not wish to be bound by the limitations of GNUAGPL can purchase from the author a Bathyscaphe Alternative Terms Commercial License (BATCL) for a small fee.
 Payment is done simply and quickly, via paypal.
 Please look at the end of LICENSE.md for instructions.

 ## How to use